AQUATICAL•LATIN

 This Day In History

-Girard described around 280 taxa and is honoured in the names of two genera of fishes and in the names of a number of species under girardi.
+Gosse described around 220 taxa and is honoured in the names of numerous taxa and in the names of a number of species under gossei.

 Proudly powered by WordPress | © Tim Hayes 2026, All Rights Reserved